Andrew M. Hutson

 - B.A., James Madison College at Michigan State University

-Before joining the Corporate Partnerships Program, Andrew was a strategic research consultant in the operations practice of the Corporate Executive Board in Washington, DC where he helped launch the Manufacturing Leadership Board, a program for senior-most manufacturing executives.
+Before joining the Fishery Solutions Center, Andrew spent eight years with EDF’s Corporate Partnerships Program.
+As the Director, Global Value Chain Initiatives, he led the development and implementation of value chain strategies to reduce the impacts of trade and commerce on ecosystems.
+Prior to joining EDF, Andrew was a strategic research consultant in the operations practice of the Corporate Executive Board in Washington, DC where he helped launch the Manufacturing Leadership Board, a program for senior-most manufacturing executives.

 He has also served as a consultant to business and non-profit organizations in both developing and industrialized countries, including Oxfam America, Ford de México, and Industria Nacional de Autopartes (Mexican autoparts industry association).
 He was named a Graduate Fellow of the American Academy of Political and Social Science in 2006.